zed/imunifyav-doc/docs/stand_alone_mode/README.md

 Once the UI is opened, the user sees a sign-in form.
 The credentials are checked via PAM.

-You can specify which PAM service ImunifyAV should use with the `SERVICE_NAME` option:
+You can specify which PAM service ImunifyAV should use with the `service_name` option:

 ```
-[PAM]
+[pam]
-SERVICE_NAME = system-auth
+service_name = system-auth
 ```

 If it is not specified, the “`system-auth`” service is used.